In this Place - A public artwork for Lenah Valley

 • Sheep

-by Ingy, over 6 years ago
+by Ingy, about 7 years ago

 I have been living in Greenway Avenue for over 10 years now.
 The original part of our house was built in 1916 so has turned 100.
 Over those years everyone who has lived in the house has added a bit to it.
 I particularly thank the people before me who moved the toilet inside from its outhouse building (in the 1990s I believe!).
 People may know our place because we have a sheep in the front garden, quietly sitting their all day (she is two dimensional) but she reflects a past.
 Our house was there when most of that part...
 Continue reading